MatthiasX86/react-scroll-backdrop/README.md

 #### Compositional pattern

-Common use case using just BackdropContainer and BackdropZone as parent/child
+Common use case using just BackdropContainer and a BackdropZone as parent/child

 </br>